 The group was recognized for their success in managing one of the oldest chapters of Gamma Iota Sigma.
 The University of Alabama's GIS chapter received the Well-Rounded Chapter Award and three International Chapter Awards for alumni relations, chapter management, membership development.
 "I’m very proud of our chapter for earning these awards and want to emphasize how great of a job the board of directors has done," said chapter president Austin Houston.
 "I'm thrilled to build on this success and I know we have a lot of dedicated students that are willing to put in the work to do so."

 The conference, held Oct.
 4-6 at Chicago’s Navy Pier, is the most comprehensive event for students to develop professionally and expand on their industry exposure and knowledge.
-Reginald Allison, co-advisor for UA's GIS chapter, led the contingent of Culverhouse students that participated in three days of intensive programming, which included the largest career fair of its kind, on-sight interviews, keynote presentations, and numerous educational and diversity sessions.
+Reginald Allison II, co-advisor for UA's GIS chapter, led the contingent of Culverhouse students that participated in three days of intensive programming, which included the largest career fair of its kind, on-sight interviews, keynote presentations, and numerous educational and diversity sessions.
 Over 450 industry leaders and 650 students from 60 colleges and universities participated in this year's conference, which was themed "Amplifying Disruption".

 "Year after year, the students who attend the GIS Conference are inspired and bolstered in their interest in the profession," said Allison.
 Culverhouse's insurance, risk management, and actuarial science program has sponsored the attendance of UA students at the conference since 2006.